-MM18 Reasoned justification para 4.4.85 4.4.85 National planning policy sets out two tests for applications for certain main town centre uses, the sequential use and retail impact tests assessment.
-In considering proposed developments of any main town centre use on sites outside of designated centres on sites that are not allocated for such uses, the sequential testassessment must be applied.
+MM18 Reasoned justification para 4.4.85 4.4.85 National planning policy sets out two tests for applications for certain main town centre uses , the sequential use and retail impact tests assessment.
+In considering proposed developments of any main town centre use on sites outside of designated centres on sites that are not allocated for such uses, the sequential test assessment must be applied.
 Retail and leisure proposals over 500 sq m on unallocated land outside of designated centres must be accompanied by an retail impact assessment.
 This will help to preserve the liveliness of our centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.
-Policy E 8: District Ce ntres MM20 Policy para (4) (4) Retail and leisure proposals over 500 sq m (gross) located outside of a district centre, local centre, or Guildford Town Centre, and where the site is not allocated in the local plan must be supported by a retail impact assessment.
+Policy E E8: District Ce ntres MM20 Policy para (4) (4) Retail and leisure proposals over 500 sq m (gross) located outside of a district centre, local centre, or Guildford Town Centre , and where the site is not allocated in the local plan must be supported by a retail impact assessment.
 MM19 Policy para (5) (5) Proposals for new hot food takeaways (Use Class A5) within 500m of schools will not be accepted because of the potential negative impact on the health of school children.
 MM21 Reasoned justification para 4.4.89 4.4.89 The NPPF sets out two tests that must be applied when considering developments of certain main town centre uses that are not in a centre and that are not allocated in this Local Plan.
 These are the sequential test and the retail impact test.
 In considering proposed developments of any main town centre use on sites outside of designated centres on sites that are not allocated for such uses, the sequential test must be applied.
-Retail and leisure proposals over 500 sg m on unallocated land outside of designated centres must be accompanied by an impact assessment.
-This will help to preserve the liveliness of our centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.
+Retail and leisure proposals over 500 sq m on unallocated land outside of designated centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.